vtsiatouras/my-kv-store/README.md

 - `-l`: Is the maximum length of a string value whenever you need to generate a string.
 For example 4 means that we can generate Strings of up to length 4 (e.g. "ab", "abcd", "a").
 We should not generate empty strings (i.e. "" is not correct).
 Strings can be only letters
   (upper and lowercase) and numbers.
 No symbols.
-- `-k`: A file containing a space-separated list of key names and their data types that we can potentially use for creating data.
+- `-k`: A file containing a space-separated list of key names, and their data types that we can potentially use for creating data.

 ### Key Value Server module

 This module contains the "heart" of this project.
 This is a typical TCP server that accepts requests from a broker through socket level.
-In order to store the data and retrieve them efficently the server uses an interal in memory data-structure that is based on [Tries](https://en.wikipedia.org/wiki/Trie).
+In order to store the data and retrieve them efficiently the server uses an internal in memory data-structure that is based on [Tries](https://en.wikipedia.org/wiki/Trie).

 The below paradigm presents how k/v pairs are stored internally.